How do I tell my parents I'm pregnant?

 I am pregnant and my ex-boyfriend is the father.
 He broke up with me before I found out I was pregnant.
 He's going out with another girl now and acts like he doesn't want anything to do with me or our baby!
 Neither my parents nor his parents know yet.
 How do I tell them?
 I don't want to go through this as a single parent.
 What should I do?

 Finding out that you’re pregnant can bring a sudden whirlwind of questions and emotions.
-You ask, “What should I do?” and fortunately, there are many resources and options out there for you.
-Family planning clinics (such as Planned Parenthood) or your health care provider can be a first step in finding information, to getting an exam to make sure you’re healthy, and to talk out what you’re feeling.
-In the meantime, it sounds like communicating with parents (yours and your ex's, if you choose) about your pregnancy is your main concern and thinking through how you might broach the subject and possible reactions can help you feel more prepared.
-Beyond that conversation, you may also have a few additional concerns such as considering how you'll want to move forward if the father doesn't want to be involved and what it would mean to be a single parent.
-You're wise to take some time to think through how you might address each of these, so read on for more on possible approaches.
+You ask, “What should I do?” and fortunately, there are many resources and options available to you.
+Reproductive health services (such as Planned Parenthood) or a health care provider can be a first step in finding information, getting an exam to make sure you and the baby are healthy, and talking about how you’re feeling.
+In the meantime, it sounds like communicating with your parents (and your ex's parents, if you choose) about your pregnancy is your main concern.
+Thinking through how you might broach the subject and their possible reactions may help you feel more prepared.
+Beyond that conversation, you may also have additional concerns about which path to take if the father doesn’t want to be involved.
+You're wise to take some time to think through how you might address each of these matters; read on for possible strategies for navigating these concerns.

-Although it’s difficult to predict how the conversation will go with your parents, you can do a little pre-convo prep to calm your nerves.
-You probably have at least some sense of how they may react to your news, but keep in mind that sometimes parents may have an initial strong reaction — such as anger, shock, or confusion — which may change over time to be more supportive once they have a chance to let the news settle.
-As you prepare, you can put yourself in a few different imaginary scenarios: What is your plan if they start yelling?
-Or what might you say if they pepper you with questions, or, conversely, fall completely silent?
+Although it’s difficult to predict how the conversation will go with your parents, you can do a little pre-conversation prep to calm your nerves.
+You may have some sense of how they might react to your news, but keep in mind that they could have an initial reaction that changes over time.
+As you prepare, try putting yourself in a few different imaginary scenarios: What’s your plan if they start yelling?
+Or what might you say if they have a lot of questions, or, conversely, fall completely silent?
 Depending on your relationship with them, it could help if you had a trusted friend or mentor come with you.
-You might even consider taking one or both of your parents with you to visit your health care provider as they may be able to assist you when you speak with them.
+If the conversation goes well, you might consider taking one or both of your parents with you to visit with a health care provider as they may be able to assist you when you speak with them.

-Now, what are you actually going to say?
-Here are a few ideas you could play around with:
+If you’re concerned about what you’re actually going to say, here are a few ideas you might try:

 - “Mom and Dad, I have something that I want to talk to you about.
 I recently found out that I'm pregnant.
 Would you be willing to talk to me about this?”

 In addition to having a potentially difficult conversation with your parents and ex-boyfriend, you might also think about a few concerns on your own.
-While parenthood can be full of joy, it can also be full of challenges and sacrifices.
-There are five major things you may want to consider as you weigh your options:
+While parenthood can be a time full of joy, it can also be full of challenges and sacrifices.
+Here are some of the major factors you may want to consider as you weigh your options:

 - Planning: Are you ready to plan your days around a baby and their needs?

-These questions are especially worth considering if you’re thinking about single-parenthood; while it can be very rewarding, it can also mean more pressure and responsibilities.
-The answers can help you weigh your choices: keeping the baby, adoption, or terminating the pregnancy (abortion).
-To help inform your decision-making process at your own pace, check out some of the Q&As in the Pregnancy Options section of Go Ask Alice! archives.
+These questions are especially worth considering if you’re thinking about single parenthood; while it can be very rewarding, it can also mean more pressure and responsibilities.
+Your answers may also help you weigh your choices about whether to keep the baby, put it up for adoption, or have an abortion.
+To help inform your decision-making process at your own pace, consider checking out the frequently asked questions published by the American College of Obstetricians and Gynecologists (ACOG).
 Walking through them with a medical professional might also be helpful.

-While a pregnancy can leave you with a lot of unknowns, talking with people in your life — whether it’s a health care provider, your parents, your ex, mentors, or friends — can help you navigate whatever path you decide to take from here.
-These conversations can be hard, but remember: at the end of the day, what you do about your pregnancy and your future is your decision.
+While a pregnancy can leave you with a lot of unknowns, talking with people in your life—whether it’s a health care provider, mental health professional, your parents, your ex, mentors, or friends—can help you navigate whatever path you decide to take from here.
+These conversations can be hard, but hopefully you can lean on your community, and remember to make the decision that best aligns with your life.

 Originally published Oct 31, 1996